-The next tip came unexpectedly when I began to work at my high school.
+The next tip comes from being employed at my high school.
 Our first check did not come until a month and a half later.

-So I began to live off the money I already had.
+So without any choice, I began to live off the money I already had.

 Tip #2 Give yourself a weekly/ biweekly budget

 A No-Budget-Budget is a great way to automate your savings, pay your bills on time, and mindfully spend what is left over.